-The FBI is pleased to participate on open, un-moderated forums offered by commercial social networks sites in order to increase government transparency, promote public participation, and encourage collaboration.
-We currently maintain official FBI accounts on Facebook, YouTube, and Twitter.
+The FBI participates on open, unmoderated forums offered by commercial social networks sites in order to increase government transparency, promote public participation, and encourage collaboration.
+We currently maintain official FBI accounts on Facebook, YouTube, Twitter, and Flickr.

 Please note that the FBI does not control or endorse the comments or opinions provided by visitors to these sites.
 Visit our Contact Us page for information on how to send official correspondence to the FBI.

 For site security purposes and to ensure that this service remains available to all users, all network traffic is monitored in order to identify unauthorized attempts to upload or change information or otherwise cause damage or conduct criminal activity.
 To protect the system from unauthorized use and to ensure that the system is functioning properly, individuals using this computer system are subject to having all of their activities monitored and recorded by personnel authorized to do so by the FBI (and such monitoring and recording will be conducted).
 Anyone using this system expressly consents to such monitoring and is advised that if such monitoring reveals evidence of possible abuse or criminal activity, system personnel may provide the results of such monitoring to appropriate officials.
 Unauthorized attempts to upload or change information or otherwise cause damage to this service are strictly prohibited and may be punishable under applicable federal law.